• Skip to primary navigation

 What is Tandoori Chicken?

-Tandoori Chicken gets its name from tandoor, a cylindrical clay oven, that it is traditionally cooked in.
+Tandoori Chicken gets its name from Tandoor, a cylindrical clay oven traditionally cooked in.
 The chicken is added to skewers and put in the hot tandoor.
 With the high temperature in the tandoor, the chicken is cooked nicely and chars on the outside.

-It was interesting that Tandoori Chicken came to the USA in 1960's.
+It was interesting that Tandoori Chicken came to the USA in the 1960s.
 A recipe for it was printed in the Los Angeles Times in 1962.

 You can also make this recipe for a party with wings.
 Check out my Tandoori Chicken Wings recipe.

-For vegetarian alternatives, check my Tandoori Gobi, Paneer Tikka and Tandoori Aloo Tikka Recipe.
+For vegetarian alternatives, check my Tandoori Gobi, Paneer Tikka, and Tandoori Aloo Tikka Recipes.

 Is Tandoori Chicken Healthy?